svc333/overview/dev-journey.md

 The {{site.data.keyword.cloud_notm}} has developer dashboards in different areas of interest (like Watson, Security, or Finance) or a digital channel (like Mobile or Web Apps).
 You can access these dashboards from the **Menu icon**  ![Menu icon](../icons/icon_hamburger.svg).

-Each developer dashboard provides starter kits relevant to the dashboard's focus area and offers a consistent, intuitive workflow then enables you to create a working production-ready app in minutes.
+Each developer dashboard provides starter kits relevant to the dashboard's focus area and offers a consistent, intuitive workflow which then enables you to create a working production-ready app in minutes.

 ## Apps
 {: #app-projects}